MARS-M: When Variance Reduction Meets Matrices: Method

 From another perspective, we note that \eqref{eq:moonlight_u} and \eqref{eq:moonlight_m} in the original Moonlight algorithm can be equivalently expressed as:

-Comparing~\eqref{eq:approx_c_t} with~\eqref{eq:moonlight_c_t}, it can be seen that approximate version of MARS-M is Moonlight with stochastic gradient $\nabla f(\Xb_t, \bxi_t)$ being scaled down by a factor of $(1-\beta)$ and setting $\gamma_t = {1}$.
+Comparing~\eqref{eq:approx_c_t} with~\eqref{eq:moonlight_c_t}, it can be seen that the approximate version of MARS-M corresponds to Moonlight with the stochastic gradient $\nabla f(\Xb_t, \bxi_t)$ being scaled down by a factor of $(1-\beta)$ and setting $\gamma_t = {1}$.
 The experiments in Section~\ref{sec:exp} empirically demonstrate that this difference in momentum parameters leads to a noticeable impact on the loss.